BelghmiAmine/BelghmiAmine.github.io/README.md

 ### Internship : Medical LLM (Platform for Ocular Imaging Research, HOJG) Aug 2025 - Feb 2026

-At Jules-Gonin Hospital, a growing body of unstructured text data from electronic health records (EHR) provides a valuable yet underutilized source of clinical insight.
+This semester, I am currently working as an intern within the Platform for Ocular Imagin Research at Jules Gonin.
+At the hospital, a growing body of unstructured text data from electronic health records (EHR) provides a valuable yet underutilized source of clinical insight.
 My internship’s project focuses on training and fine-tuning an LLM to read and understand these medical records, with the primary goal of performing automated inference on patient diag- noses.
 The broader vision is to develop a general-purpose clinical assistant capable of supporting multiple downstream tasks such as summarization, risk stratification, and interactive querying of patient history